dannypas00/mc-manager/README.md

 - Edit the [.env](.env) file to match the production environment
 - Run `make deploy`
 - This will install and expose the app according to the .env file

+### Reverse proxy
+To set up a reverse proxy on your host (e.g. for hosting multiple projects on one host):
+- Copy the [reverse-proxy.docker-compose.yaml](.docker/production/reverse-proxy.docker-compose.yaml) and [reverse-proxy.Caddyfile](.docker/production/reverse-proxy.Caddyfile) to a location on your host.
+- Configure the [reverse-proxy.Caddyfile](.docker/production/reverse-proxy.Caddyfile) to accept the correct host
+- Run the service with `docker compose up -d`
+- Adding more hosts is as simple as copy/pasting the contents of the Caddyfile and changing the external host and internal port